stelar-eu/klms-deploy/DEPLOY.md

 This will create the environment on the Kubernetes cluster accessible via the __minikube__ kubectl context.

+### Bootstrap a new environment

+Bootstrap creates a new installation of STELAR in a kubernetes cluster.
+To do this, the __bootstrap__ tool generates a new Tanka environment and also initializes the kubernetes cluster.

 ### Apply an environment to the cluster